FireWalkerX/fault_tolerant_router/README.md

 2. Edit /etc/fault_tolerant_router.conf

-3. Optional: demo how the daemon works, useful if it's the first time you see it:
+3. _(Optional)_ Demo how the daemon works, useful if it's the first time you see it:
 `$ fault_tolerant_router --demo monitor`

 4. Generate iptables rules and integrate them with your existing ones:
 `$ fault_tolerant_router generate_iptables`

-5. Optional: test email notification, to be sure SMTP parameters are correct and the administrator will get notifications:
+5. _(Optional)_ Test email notification, to be sure SMTP parameters are correct and the administrator will get notifications:
 `$ fault_tolerant_router email_test`
 6. Run the daemon:
 `$ fault_tolerant_router monitor`